Uttarakhand woman 'thrashed' by bouncers at Gurugram club | Law-Order

 Uttarakhand woman 'thrashed' by bouncers at Gurugram club

-The woman claimed the bouncers tried to strangle her and threw her out without any reason, they said.The entire incident that happened Wednesday evening was captured on the CCTV cameras installed at the club.According to the complaint filed by Aditi, a native of Dehradun, the incident took place at a club located at the service lane of Delhi-Gurugram expressway near Signature Tower.
+The woman claimed the bouncers tried to strangle her and threw her out without any reason, they said.The entire incident that happened Wednesday evening was captured on the CCTV cameras installed at the club.According to the complaint filed by Aditi, a native of Dehradun, the incident took place at a club located in a service lane beside the Delhi-Gurugram Expressway near Signature Tower.

 - Country: